 Go through your spending for previous months.
 See if there is any spending that’s been going on that you aren’t happy with.

-Sit down with your partner and make a plan for your money together.
+Sit down with your partner, if you have one, and make a plan for your money together.
 What do you want to spend your money on, and what do you not want to spend it on?

 Avoiding debt is essential if you want to live a simple life and live cheaply.
-It’s hard to do that with huge debt payments hanging over you.
+It’s hard to do that with credit card payments hanging over you.

-When you have a budget in place and are preparing for any future expenses, you will hopefully not need to use a credit card.
+When you have a budget in place and are preparing for future expenses, you will hopefully not need to use a credit card.
 And if/when you do, you’ll have the money to pay off your credit card each and every month.

 Starting a side hustle is a good way to get started with this.
-A side hustle is a way that you are making extra money, usually on the side of your regular job.
+A side hustle is a way that you make extra money, usually on the side of your regular job.

-An excellent place to start is with selling items in your own home.
-The reason this is good is that you don’t have to spend any money to get started, and will be decluttering your house.
+An excellent place to start is by selling items in your own home.
+This is good because you don’t have to spend any money to get started, and you will be decluttering your house.

-Having fewer items in your home also means that you will have more space and less stuff to clean.
+Having fewer items in your home also means having more space and less stuff to clean.

-Clean your items, take decent photos, and then upload them onto sites such as Facebook Marketplace or Craigslist to get started.
+Clean your items, take decent photos, and then upload them onto sites like Facebook Marketplace or Craigslist to get started.